 One of the major differences between the two however is that the Labrador is generally a lot more energetic and playful than the Golden Retriever that is more reserved and gentle.While both are loads of fun, the Labrador Retriever may be more ideal for a family with children that are more playful, and a Golden Retriever would be more ideal for an old retired couple.
 It is also important to note that breed alone does not determine the personality your pup will have, as outside influences such as proper socialization and training, (or the lack thereof) will help to shape the personality of your pup.

 Differences in Health of the Golden Retriever and the Labrador

 Both dogs can suffer from diseases and conditions that they were already genetically predisposed to.
 These include hip and elbow dysplasia and different forms of eye disease, but there are also conditions specific to each breed that can be detrimental to their health.
-The major difference between both breeds when it comes to health however is that Golden Retrievers are known to suffer from different forms of cancer, as about 60% of its population is estimated to have developed the condition.
+The major difference between both breeds when it comes to health however is that Golden Retrievers are known to suffer from different forms of diseases, as about 60% of its population is estimated to have developed some condition.
 This can significantly lower their lifespan if not identified.